tstillwell/iis-perfkit/README.md

 ## Logparser tutorials ##

-See links below for an intro to logparser
+See links below for more info on parsing IIS log files with logparser

 http://linuxlore.blogspot.com/2006/11/howto-use-microsofts-logparser-to.html